MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/GettingStarted.md

 The next step is to create an instance of the renderer library.

 ### Hook up action events
-If you want to the action buttons to do something, hook up an action handler.
+If you want the action buttons to do something, hook up an action handler.

-* **Action.OpenUrl** - opens the `action.Url`.
+* **Action.OpenUrl** - should open the `url`.
-* **Action.Submit** - takes the result of the submit and send it to the source.
+* **Action.Submit** - should take the result of the submit and send it to the source.
 How you send it to the source of the card is entirely up to you.
-* **Action.ShowCard**  invokes a dialog and renders the sub-card into that dialog.
+* **Action.ShowCard** - shows an additional card.
 Note that you only need to handle this if `ShowCardActionMode` is set to `popup`.
+The default is `inline`, which means the card will be shown inline below the button.

 ## Render a card
 After you acquire a card from some source, simply call the renderer and pass in the card.
 You will to get back a native UI object which